 In the years following the death of Chickataubut in 1633, thousands more of the English, looking for a new home, sailed across the Atlantic and onto the shores of Massachusett Territory.
 Kitchemekin, brother to Chickataubut, became Sagamore of the Neponsets.
 Kitchemekin brought Wampatuk (later called Josiah Chickataubut by the English) the young son of the late Chickataubut back to Neponset (now Milton/Dorchester) and raised him up to become the next Sagamore of the Massachusett Confederacy.

-It was here at Neponsett that the English Evangelist John Elliot, Author of the translated English to Massachusett Language Bible, first preached the Christian Gospel to Kitchemekin and the Neponsetts.
+It was here at Neponset that the English Evangelist John Elliot, Author of the translated English to Massachusett Language Bible, first preached the Christian Gospel to Kitchemekin and the Neponsets.

-As the number of English Settlers increased in and around the Neponsett Settlements, so did their desire for ownership of Neponsett lands.
+As the number of English Settlers increased in and around the Neponset Settlements, so did their desire for ownership of Neponset lands.
 They had no desire to share their newfound land with the local indigenous folk (or “savages” as they called them).
-During the reign of Kitchemekin, a murderous campaign was waged against the Neponsetts by the English, who by the year 1650 greatly outnumbered and outgunned the indigenous population.
-The Neponsetts were cheated out of their lands at Neponsett and forced over the blue hills to the area of the Neponsett Territory known as Ponkakpoag.
+During the reign of Kitchemekin, a murderous campaign was waged against the Neponsets by the English, who by the year 1650 greatly outnumbered and outgunned the indigenous population.
+The Neponsets were cheated out of their lands at Neponset and forced over the blue hills to the area of the Neponset Territory known as Ponkakpoag.

 Ponkapoag was the second Massachusett “Praying Indian Town” established by Elliot.
 The first being Natick whose people were similarly chased from their village at Nonantum (now Newton).
 Their Sac’hem Waban requested and received 2000 acres of the selectmen at Dorchester for what with Elliot’s help became the “Praying Indian Town of Natick.”